grinnell-cs/csc151-dh/_eboards/eboard33-3.md

 * I distributed current standing last night.
     * Tokens have not been updated.
     * The last few readings/labs have not been graded.
+    * Ungraded things show up as blank.
 * I am still catching up on everything.
 3-4 days of almost no work put me behind.
+* Please make sure that one of you logs in.
+* If you have not done so already, make sure that one of your group members posts the group name and project.
+    * You can start Teams by opening a terminal window and typing "teams" (without the quotation marks)

 ### Reminders